dycheng-ai/recipe-rating-prediction/README.md

 In contrast, through permutation testing for the **minutes** column, the p-value was 0.114 indicating that the observed difference of 51.45 was within the normaly range, indicating that the missingness of **ratings** is not related to the **minutes** column.

 ## Hypothesis Testing
+**Null Hypothesis:** There is no relationship between a recipe's cooking time and its average rating.
+**Alternative Hypothesis:** There is a relationship between a recipe's cooking time and its average rating.

+The test statistic we utilized was the correlation between the average recipe rating and the minutes taken for the recipe with a significance level of 0.05.
+By testing this null & alternative hypothesis, we are able to determine whether or not there is a relationship or strong correlation between the minutes taken for each recipe and the recipe's rating.
+By understanding this, we're able to pivot and determine either what factors do influence a recipe's rating or if the null is rejected, then we can utilize the number of minutes taken for each recipe as a central component of the ratings prediction model.

 ## Framing a Prediction Problem